Truckload Shipping Services

 If so, you’ve come to the right place.
 At L and A Transport, we’re dedicated to making sure your goods go where they need to go.
 We’ve been in business for over 50 years, and we’re dedicated to making our logistical services as simple as possible for you.

-If you have any questions about our transport services or you want to get a custom quote, you can call us at 9083253098.
+If you have any questions about our transport services in Union, NJ, or you want to get a custom quote, you can call us at 9083253098.
 You can also fill out our contact form.